 - Internship must be completed across 2 consecutive semesters

-- 600 total hours required, 300 must be direct service (Note: we will adjust these requirements in order to meet needs of different programs).
+- 600 total hours required, 240 must be direct service (Note: we will adjust these requirements in order to meet needs of different programs).

 - Must commit to attending orientation (dates TBA)

 - Commit to at least 20 hours a week (some will need to devote 25-28 hours a week to compensate for lighter clinical loads at slower student traffic times in order to complete the 600 hours requirement)

 - Attend weekly group supervision, clinical and/or other meetings (Tuesday morning, 8:00am-12:00pm)

 - Participate in supervision of group therapy (if applicable) and in various trainings and seminars throughout the year.

 - Please be aware that students who have received counseling services through the UNC Counseling Center within the last 2 years will not be eligible for this position.
 Applications will be reviewed by those applicants who received services more than 2 years ago on a case by base basis to minimize and avoid the potential of dual role relationships.
 Questions regarding eligibility should be directed to the Director of Training, Dr. Jeffrey Roche at firstname.lastname@example.org or call 970-351-2496.

 How to Apply